 london designers urge fashion students not to use fur in a letter to csm

-A heavyweight line-up of London's most exciting young designers have signed a joint letter to fashion students urging them to pursue cruelty-free fashion, and resist the bribes of a dying fur industry "desperately trying to keep itself visible by pushing pelts on up-and-coming designers".
+A heavyweight lineup of London's most exciting young designers has signed a joint letter to fashion students urging them to pursue cruelty-free fashion, and resist the bribes of a dying fur industry "desperately trying to keep itself visible by pushing pelts on up-and-coming designers."

-Hannah Weiland, the faux fur alchemist behind your favourite fuzzy coats at Shrimps, is joined by fellow fur-free designers Faustine Steinmetz, Marta Jakubowski, Molly Goddard, Felder Felder, Renli Su, JH Zane and Vika Gazinskaya as signatories to the letter, which was sent by PETA to Central Saint Martins, to be passed on to all fashion students.
+Hannah Weiland, the faux fur alchemist behind your favorite fuzzy coats at Shrimps, is joined by fellow fur-free designers Faustine Steinmetz, Marta Jakubowski, Molly Goddard, Felder Felder, Renli Su, JH Zane, and Vika Gazinskaya as signatories to the letter, which was sent by PETA to Central Saint Martins, to be passed on to all fashion students.

-"As future fashion designers, students at Central Saint Martins have a unique opportunity to influence the next generation of consumers by embracing the trend towards cruelty-free fashion," the letter opens, encouraging students to resist the incentives and bribes of fur companies.
+"As future fashion designers, students at Central Saint Martins have a unique opportunity to influence the next generation of consumers by embracing the trend towards cruelty-free fashion," the letter opens.
+It encourages students to resist the incentives and bribes of fur companies.

-86% of London Fashion Week designers did not use any fur on their autumn/winter 16 catwalks, and in recent months a number of international fashion houses, including Armani, Hugo Boss and The Kooples, have joined cruelty-free designers like Stella McCartney and Vivienne Westwood in their commitment to being fur free.
+86% of London Fashion Week designers did not use any fur on their fall/winter 16 catwalks, and in recent months a number of international fashion houses — including Armani, Hugo Boss and The Kooples — have joined cruelty-free designers like Stella McCartney and Vivienne Westwood in their commitment to being fur free.

-Having been anti-fur throughout our 36 year history, i-D hope students will follow the lead of London's best new designers and keep fur out of fashion.
+Having been anti-fur throughout our 36 year history, i-D hopes students will follow the lead of London's best new designers and keep fur out of fashion.

 Text Charlotte Gush